azhao1981/system-design-primer/README.md

     cache.set(user_id, user)
 ```

-Write-through is a slow overall operation due to the write operation, but subsequent reads of just written data are fast.
+Write-through is a slow overall operation due to the write operation, but subsequent(随后的) reads of just written data are fast.
 Users are generally more tolerant of latency when updating data than reading data.
 Data in the cache is not stale.

 ##### Disadvantage(s): write through